chribonn/UPSMonitor/README.md

 Stop the task if it runs longer than: *Unchecked*

-If the running task does not end when requested, force it to stop <span style="color:yellow">(The solution can be termined gracefully so there should not be a need have this option)</span>: *Unchecked*
+If the running task does not end when requested, force it to stop <span style="color:yellow">(The solution can be terminated gracefully so there should not be a check this option)</span>: *Unchecked*

 ### Task Scheduler -> Specify Credentials